 Descend steeply to the river where the trail meets with the trail you took to Chumling at the suspension bridge.
-Retrace the trail from here onwards to Philim and Liding.
+Retrace the trail from here onwards to Philim and then to Soti Khola.
 Overnight Lodge.
 (All meals)

 From Liding, descend a short distance to Soti Khola and board a local vehicle to Arughat.
 Then board your chartered bus for ride back to Kathmandu.
 Overnight Hotel Tibet or similar.
 (Breakfast and Lunch)

 Full day sightseeing in Kathmandu.
+Visit Bhaktapur Durbar Square and then continue to Swayambhunath Stupa (monkey temple).
 Overnight Hotel Tibet or similar.
 (Breakfast and Lunch)